nguyentamgm/tradingview-forex-4-ma-lines/README.md

-# The base lines for forex trading in Pine Script
+# The base lines for trend analysis in Pine Script
+Tradingview only allows 3 indicators for free users.
+So I made this one for myself to add 4 moving average lines into the chart and it is still counted as 1 indicator only, means I can add 2 more ;)

 ![Forex base lines screenshot](https://www.tradingview.com/x/9gT0BGfp/)